Frakif91/Mario-Luigi/README.md

   - You can get Allies, Cosmetics, Pets, Upgrades, Items, etc.

 - Boss Fights
-  -Only have one idea ready, need 10-15 total.
+  -Only have two ideas already, we need 10-15 total.

 - Items
   - Hammers, Mushrooms, etc. I hope we can make a lot of cool strategies for the game.